 Transportation in Wanapum State Park

 Travel to both Wanapum Recreation Area and Ginkgo Petrified Forest is about as easy as it gets.
-Both are directly off of Interstate 90, accessible via exit 136; Ginkgo is just to the north of the highway, as is the small town of Vantage, while Wanapum is just to the south of the highway.
+A scenic two-hour drive from Seattle, both are directly off of Interstate 90, accessible via exit 136; Ginkgo is just to the north of the highway, as is the small town of Vantage, while Wanapum is just to the south of the highway.
+Due to its location right off of the main highway, roads are easy to navigate, even for large vehicles.
+Once inside the park, visitors will find spacious, paved roads without any steep hills or sharp turns to worry about.

 Campgrounds and parking in Wanapum State Park